I. Medical Treatment Basics Overview

 Children with ASD like sameness and routine.
 Routines are comforting and some are ok, but when they stop him from being able to work or interact, endanger him or others, or cause other serious problems, you need to work on stopping them and building in some flexibility.
 Because you cannot control your child’s environment 24/7, you need to make HIM the flexible one by teaching him coping skills to regulate himself when unexpected change occurs.

-Why does my child not liked to be hugged?
+Why does my child not like to be hugged?

 Children with ASD have sensory defensiveness and it’s hard for them to tolerate some types of touching.
 Work with an occupational therapist trained in sensory integration to help your child learn to regulate his sensory system.

 Why does my child look at objects from the corner of his eye?

 Hyperperipheral vision is a stim.
 It’s worse when yeast overgrowth is present.

 Why does my child prefer to be alone than with his family or friends?

 - Many children “Watch, Observe, Listen” but cannot “move in” to a situation like typical peers.
 It isn’t always choice, they may want to, but they don’t know how, it needs to be taught.

 - Sensory overstimulation may be a cause too.
 Setting up a calmer opportunity to engage with others should help.

 Why does my child eat things that are not food?